 If term life is an apartment you rent, permanent life insurance is the home you purchase and plan to keep for the rest of your life.
 Here are some similarities:

-- You own it for life, as long as you pay your premium.
+- You own it for life, as long as you pay enough premium to keep your policy in force

 Permanent life insurance is generally more expensive than term insurance, but you can put it to use as a financial tool during your lifetime.